Did you know over 50% of reservations made by the end of March are for our five most popular parks (Bon Echo, Algonquin, Sandbanks, Killbear, Pinery)?

 Conveniently located off Hwy 400, Six Mile Lake is well-known for recreational boating and fishing opportunities.
 Explore their three hiking trails, or take in the free Learn to Fish program to learn the ins and outs of fishing in Ontario.
 Canoe, kayak, stand-up paddleboard and pedal boat rentals are available, and the park has a whole bay of the lake where motors aren’t permitted, so it’s nice and safe for beginners!

 Sturgeon Bay is situated among the 30,000 Islands – just off Trans Canada Highway 69.
 Campers love Sturgeon Bay for charming campsites, with swimming, boating, canoeing and boat launch all within walking distance.

 Four cottages are available for those who want to get away in style.

 Try Point Farms Provincial Park.
 Just north of Goderich, Point Farms has the Pinery vibe without the crowds.

 Point Farms‘ campsites can accommodate any size of equipment — from small tents to large RVs.
 Take a dip in Lake Huron, and relax on their natural sandy beach.
 Known for their Halloween celebrations, Point Farms is a great option to extend your camping into the fall!

 We have lots of beautiful parks

-So if you can’t get a spot in your first choice, you can be sure there’s another campsite with your name on it nearby.
+If you can’t get a spot at your first choice, you can be sure there’s another campsite with your name on it nearby.